jazenwong/wong-blog/_posts/designxbusiness/2019-12-31-what-is-a-brand.markdown

 > That's not to say that market research doesn't have its place — because it certainly does, it's just that it's not _always_ correct or even safe to listen to.
 To be fair, the irrationality that Sutherland describes is more about using psycho-logic (heuristics, behavioral economics, etc.) to come up with unconventional solutions, instead of using simple reductionist logic (e.g. raw market research).

 The frustrating part about irrationality is that... well, it's "irrational" and hard to explain.
-And even when explained, like when Jobs told his team that the search for pure white was important because it made the products feel high-tech, it's still was hard to accept, because it's seemingly subjective.
+And even when explained, like when Jobs told his team that the search for pure white was important because it made the products feel high-tech, it's still was hard to accept.

+Although the color white isn't objectively connected to the feeling of something being high-tech, it's the color that's often used to express it, for one reason or another.
+So, it's not that irrationality doesn't make sense, it's just that it isn't explainable with reductive logic or scientific facts and research — it's "seemingly subjective."

+But, if this seemingly subject irrationality has an important role to play in a brand, how can we include it without it becoming a pure battle of subjectivity?

 There isn't a definitive answer for how and when to accept irrationality in the brand building process, but I am a firm believer that one should create the products one would use themselves, especially when one feels strongly about something.
-Because if one ends up creating a product or design they don't resonate with themselves, they may end up detesting the product (and not being able to genuinely sell or market it).
+Because if one ends up creating a product or design they don't resonate with themselves, they may end up detesting the product, and thus not being able to genuinely sell or market it.
+(Some could also argue that being able to genuinely sell or market something is the most important thing in brand building.)

-> Typically, branders and designers are the creatives that are hired to bridge the rational and irrational for the client (whether hired internally or outsourced).
+> Branders and designers are the creatives that are usually hired to bridge the rational and irrational for the client (whether hired internally or outsourced).
 Their job is to help the client realize their vision and guide them to answers they may or may not have known.
-[Here](https://thewonger.com/creatives-and-irrationality), you can read more about how they can manage that.
+You can read more about how they can manage that [here](https://thewonger.com/creatives-and-irrationality).

-Being able to genuinely sell or market something can be just as, if not more valuable, than having a product or design that was born out of pure market research.
-The problem with surveying, statistics, etc. is that people often don't know how they would react to something until put into the real-life situation.
-Like Henry Ford famously said, ""
+Another way to involve irrationality is to just keep an open-mind to unconventional solutions and being experimental whenever possible.
+If all you take away from irrationality is to keep a truly open-mind even in the presence of the logical dogma, then that would be a big step in growing the tools available to you when it comes to branding.